Pierce County COVID-19 data update: Outbreaks in businesses and care facilities – The Suburban Times

 Tacoma-Pierce County Health Department announcement.

-We saw fewer outbreaks and associated cases this week than last.
-Both numbers have decreased two weeks in a row after almost 3 months of increases.
+We saw the same amount of outbreaks and more associated cases this week compared to last.
+We added more large outbreaks than we closed.

-You can help stop outbreaks.
-If you feel sick, stay home, get tested and use CDC’s quarantine and isolation tool to see the next steps you should take

-Businesses and long-term care facilities had 76 outbreaks with 590 cases, an 11% decrease in the number of outbreaks and a 28% decrease in associated cases from last week.
+Businesses and long-term care facilities had 76 outbreaks with 724 cases, the same number of outbreaks and a 19% increase in associated cases from last week.

 Learn about outbreak definitions and find more data in the Outbreaks section at tpchd.org/covid19cases.